“We have hundreds more women for this than we expected.”

-Finally, ten months after Africa Inside planned our plastic clean up project in Samburu, Kenya, the women were ready.
+Finally, ten months after Saving Wild planned our plastic clean up project in Samburu, Kenya, the women were ready.

 And that’s when the women got so excited to be a part of this project.
 As word spread to more and more villages, we were concerned there would not be enough totes for everyone who wanted to participate.

 It is with much happiness that I can finally report, on February 17th, with the help of the incredible organizational skills from Ewaso Lion staff, and much effort from the Samburu women to collect and sort the garbage, our project was a big success.

 The environment was cleaned of plastic bags, the women were educated about the problems caused by plastic, and everyone received a shopping tote from America in exchange for the litter they cleared from the surrounding area.